Th3ThirdMan/dublin-city-walks/README.md

   * The project was tested rigorously in a responsive manner, particularly for rendering on smaller and mobile devices.
 Devices used were: Mobile (Xiaomi Mi 10, 6"), Tablet (Samsung, 7.5" & iPad Air, 8"), Laptop (MacBook Air, 13").

-  * The site was tested on different browsers, such as Chrome, Safari and Firefox.
+  * The site was tested on different browsers, Chrome, Safari and Firefox.

   <br>